Florida Supervised Visitation Monitor Training Online

 11- Basic knowledge of family and juvenile law

 13- How to screen and inform new clients through the Initial Interview and Orientation

 14- What to expect at a Visit (with sample visit documentation)

 17- Customizable Document Templates for your business (Not included in the Employee version.)

-18- Bonus Section: Tips and Tricks from years of experience
+18- Bonus Content: Tips and Tricks from decades of experience

 19- Add- on option for weekly phone coaching

 20- Add-on option for employee training (Not included in the Employee version.)

 21- Add-on a FREE course: Fire Safety or Universal Precautions Training (great for insurance safety discounts, where applicable).